krischien/ReactRecipeApp/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
 # ReactRecipeApp

+This app is created using React Native this gets it data from [themealdb](https://themealdb.com). using the free account.